alexdgibson/cc_website/content/blog/q1/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-2-1.png" width="672" />

 This is Goodhart’s Law in action.
 “When a measure becomes a target, it ceases to be a good measure”.
-As Q1 journal rankings have become a target for researchers, it has diluted the quality of research in these journals.
+As Q1 journal rankings have become a target for researchers, it has diluted the ability to assess the quality of research in these journals.
 Ranked by whatever metric, the top 25% cannot fit into 53%.

 This holds true for subgroups.